icatproject/icat.manual/tutorials/02Prerequisites.md

 default_storage_engine = InnoDB
 ```

 Start the MariaDB database, enable to run on boot then run `mysql-secure-installation` to make it more secure.
 Enter the details when prompted.
-In this tutorial, we assume the database root user has the password 'pw'.
+In this tutorial, we assume the database root user has the password '$DB_ROOT_PASSWD'.

 ```Shell
 [root@localhost ~]# systemctl start mariadb.service